InvestingGroupProject/Investing_Analysis/README.md

 2. What drives petroleum product prices?
 4. Can we predict gas or stock price behavior?

-**Communication:**
-Our team will be commmunicating through slack.
-We have also scheduled recurring zoom check-ins for Saturdays to help prepare for the week ahead.
-We have split role responsibilities but are also working together through the dataset and clean up.

-**Group Roles**

-   **Square:** The team member in the square role will be responsible for the repository.
-(Week 1 - Monica)

-   **Triangle:** The member in the triangle role will create a mockup of a machine learning model.
-This can even be a diagram that explains how it will work concurrently with the rest of the project steps.
-(Week 1 - Nadia)

-   **Circle:** The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
-This will ensure the database will work seamlessly with the rest of the project.
-(Week 1 - Claire)

-   **X:** The member in the X role will decide which technologies will be used for each step of the project.
-(Week 1 - John)

 # Presentation

 [Stock & Gas Price Google Slide Presentation](https://docs.google.com/presentation/d/1g-wiozkn8TRJa1SklJrCTKV2E0PoE5pEpq2GHLDPEtY/edit?usp=sharing)